-As a freelance WordPress web designer it’s very easy for me to take for granted what and how great WordPress is.
+What is WordPress?
+As a freelance web designer, it’s very easy to take the answer to this for granted…

-Simply put, WordPress is free, open source software used for creating and powering websites and blogs…
+Simply put, WordPress is free, open source software that can be used to create websites and blogs…

-To start with it was mainly known as a blogging platform.
-However, over the last 10 years, its features have advanced to the point where, with the right knowledge, it can be used to create practically any type of website.
+To start with, it was mainly known as blogging platform.
+However, over the last 10 years, its features have advanced.
+Today, with the necessary skills, you can create almost any type of website using WordPress.

 There are an estimated 60 million WordPress websites online.
 From TechCrunch, CNN and TED, to small businesses and freelancers.
-Individuals and organisations from all walks of life use WordPress to publish their content.
+Individuals and organisations from all walks of life use it to publish their content.

 First launched in 2003, it is considered by many experts to be the most powerful website content management system available today.
 It can handle all types of content including: